 Water conservation begins with proper species and cultivar selection at the time of turf establishment.
 Zoysiagrass and bermudagrass are the most heat- and drought-tolerant turfgrasses grown in Maryland.
-Zoysiagrass is preferred because it is winter-hardy, requires less care, and grows to 80 percent compared to turf mowed at a 2.0inch height.
-Taller turf results in roots that are healthier and turf that is cooler.
-Finally, taller turf stays greener in the summer.
-It is best to maintain the mowing heights shown in Table 4.
-Mow as needed and return clippings to the lawn, but avoid mowing when turf is under heat and drought stress.
+Zoysiagrass is preferred because it is winter-hardy, requires less care, and grows more slowly than bermudagrass.
+Both species are warm-season grasses that develop a brown color as they enter winter dormancy (Dernoeden, 2003a).
+However, most people prefer a coolseason turf because it stays green longer.